oeru/wpms-mautic/docs/Notes.md

 Segment if doesn't exist, create Contact if doesn't exist)

 * automatic updates to WP based on Mautic changes
-** if a User requests to be taken off a Mautic Segment, mark "disabled" and respect
+** if a User requests to be taken off a Mautic Segment, mark "dnc" (do not contact) and respect this
 ** if a User requests to be removed as a Mautic Contact, mark "removed"

 * automatic updates to Mautic based on WP changes